Veronica Bielik Sizzles In Off-The-Shoulder Crop Top While Posing With A Pizza In Throwback Photo

 “What a wonderful picture of the most beautiful girl in the world,” chimed in a fourth Instagram user.

-Some commenters, however, appeared to be rendered speechless by the photo and instead, left a trail of emoji to express their admiration for the model.
+Some commenters, however, appeared to be rendered speechless by the photo and instead left a trail of emoji to express their admiration for the model.

 Veronica engaged with her dedicated followers by responding to some of the comments.

 As fans are aware, the 26-year-old is not shy when it comes to showing off her fantastic figure on social media.
-Earlier this week, she drove fans wild by uploading pictures, wherein she wore revealing workout gear while standing on a balcony.
-That post has been liked over 79,000 time since it was shared.
+Earlier this week, she drove fans wild by uploading a pair of pictures where she wore revealing workout gear while standing on a balcony.
+That post has been liked over 79,000 times since it was shared.